folio-org/folio-org.github.io/guides/module-descriptor.md

 ```

 The "metadata" section provides some additional items.
-Currently only two items, which are used to assist the generation of a documentation snippet for Hocker Hub:
+Currently only two items, which are used to assist the generation of a documentation snippet for Docker Hub:

 * `containerMemory` -- A hint about the minimum amount of memory required to run this module.
 The values correlate with that used by [folio-ansible](https://github.com/folio-org/folio-ansible/tree/master/group_vars) for the [reference environments](/guides/automation/#reference-environments).